expo/expo/docs/pages/versions/unversioned/sdk/sqlite.md

 ### `Database` objects

-`Database` objects are returned by calls to `openDatabase()`.
+`Database` objects are returned by calls to `SQLite.openDatabase()`.
 Such an object represents a connection to a database on your device.
 They support one method:

 - `db.transaction(callback, error, success)`